microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/WebAPIService/README.md

 ##### EntityReference(string entitySetName, Guid? id)

-Creates an entity reference using the EntitySetName and a Guid.
+Creates an entity reference using the `EntitySetName` and a `Guid`.

 ##### EntityReference(string uri)

-Parses an absolute or relative url to create an entity reference.
+Parses an absolute or relative url to create an entity reference, including Urls that use alternate keys.

 ##### EntityReference(string setName, Dictionary&lt;string, string&gt;? keyAttributes)